Nina’s Office Hours:

 As a parent, you may have experienced similar situations to the ones your child has.
 Growing up, making friends, and trying to fit in can each be tough challenges.
-Thinking back to these time periods, relating with your children, and even sharing how you handled those experiences can be beneficial, but sometimes it can be also be beneficial to have your child or teen talk to a therapist about these experiences.
+You may have also experienced similar feelings or thoughts that your teen has experienced in the last two years due to the pandemic.
+Thinking back to these time periods, relating with your children, and even sharing how you handled those experiences can be beneficial, but sometimes it can also be beneficial to have your child or teen talk to a therapist about these experiences.
 Sometimes kids and teens need to be taught and learn new skills, and often having a listening ear that has a different perspective is also helpful as they grow and change.

 When in therapy, my goal is to develop a safe, trusting, and validating environment with your child, where they can be heard and I can teach them skills and provide feedback that can assist them with the issues and challenges that they are facing.
 I hope to provide your child with an opportunity to reflect on their strengths, to build their confidence and self-esteem, and to develop the skills they need so they can be their best self.